-Bridgewater State University Police headquarters are located in the Operations Center, 200 Great Hill Drive, and the department's communication center can be reached (24 hours a day, year-round) by dialing 911 or 9-911 from any campus telephone, or 508-531-1212 from a mobile phone.
+Bridgewater State University Police headquarters are located in the Operations Center, 200 Great Hill Drive, and the department's communication center can be reached (24 hours a day, year-round) by dialing (508) 531-1212.
 The office of the chief of police can be reached (from 9 a.m. to 5 p.m.
 Monday through Friday) at 508-531-6140 regarding administrative and business matters.